 - Utility payments

-What’s more, the amount forgiven will be reduced if you lay off workers or reduce their salaries by more than 25% (for workers making less than $100,000 per year).
+What’s more, the amount forgiven may be reduced if you lay off workers or reduce their salaries.

 How will loans be repaid?

 The loan agreement with your SBA lender will determine how you repay any portion of the loan not forgiven.
-The maximum loan term for portions of the loan not forgiven is 10 years, and the maximum interest rate is 4%.
+For a PPP loan issued after June 5, 2020, the maximum loan term for portions of the loan not forgiven is five years and the maximum interest rate is 1%.

 How can I apply?